sonalsatpute/e-library/README.md

 6. e-library.WebApp -> Start
 7. Arrange the start up sequence in same order
 8. Make sure to start the web api first.
-9. click on Ok button.
+9. Click on Ok button.
-10. and press F5
+10. And press F5

 :D